Health-Education-England/TIS-REFERENCE/README.md

 ## Building for production

-To optimize the tcs application for production, for the server side run:
+To optimize the reference application for production, for the server side run:

     ./mvnw -Pprod clean package